 E-mail address – iVisa will send you your visa via e-mail, so make sure you have a valid e-mail address.
 Do not forget to print out the document you receive.
 In multiple copies, preferably.

 Means of payment – when you fill in the application form, you will be required to make the payment for both the visa itself and the service fee for iVisa.
-You can use a credit/debit card, PayPal, Alipay, or WeChat.
+You can use a credit/debit card or PayPal.

 As you can see, Uzbekistan’s visa policy and requirements are not the most challenging.
 There are countries more demanding than Uzbekistan.
 Of course, the purpose is to have a simple and effortless application process, which is why we hope that you qualify for an electronic visa.
 It is the most accessible of them all.